sgmills2/seangmills.com/index.md

 I received my BS in Computer Science from the University of Illinois at Urbana-Champaign.

-Fun fact: I love dance.
+Fun fact: I love to dance.

 Interested in hiring me?
 I do consulting.
 Email me at [me@ericmills.io](mailto:me@ericmills.io).